men232/toolkit/packages/service-actor/README.md

   }),
 );

-// Bind actor context to the request app.use((ctx, next) => {
+// Bind actor context to the request in your middleware app.use((ctx, next) => {
   return withServiceActor(
     {